-device is saturated
+if storage device is saturated

-- Pause log writing: logs will no longer be recorded on the firewall.
+- Erase the oldest logs (rotation): the most recent logs will erase the oldest logs. - Pause log writing: logs will no longer be recorded on the firewall.

 Configuration of the space reserved for logs

 The firewall manages a certain number of log files intended for collecting events detected by the log functions.
 The files involved in security events are: